apache/incubator-hugegraph-doc/quickstart/hugegraph-tools.md

             Gremlin script to be executed, exclusive to --file

     backup      Backup graph schema/data.
-If directory is on HDFS, use -D to set HDFS params if needed.
+If directory is on HDFS, use -D to set HDFS params.
 For exmaple:
             -Dfs.default.name=hdfs://localhost:9000
       Usage: backup [options]
         Options: